ClickHouse/ClickHouse/docs/en/query_language/functions/geo.md

 - latitude_max - max latitude, floating value in range `[-90°, 90°]`
 - precision - geohash precision, `UInt8` in range `[1, 12]`

-Please note that all coorinate parametes should be of the same type: either `Float32` or `Float64`.
+Please note that all coordinate parameters should be of the same type: either `Float32` or `Float64`.

 **Returned values**